lnxchk/Ohno/README.md

 Shows you the clients that are 6 or more hours out of date.
 Takes any integer number of hours as the command line argument.

+knife ohno 6 nocolor

+Shows you the clients that are 6 or more hours out of date, but it removes the colored printout.
+Useful for piping to sendmail for crons and whatnots.

 ## This is a mess, yo
 Yup.